GeraldR63/AstroNavi/README.md

 This software come with no warranty.
 It's designed as best as possible.
-The give example of the Nautical Almanac 2022 is calculated correct.
+The given example of the Nautical Almanac 2022 is calculated correct.
 Small differences come from using up to 16 figures after the decimal point.
 The NA calculates with 5.